Glasgow, Paisley and Greenock Railway: Amalgamation with the Caledonian Railway

-For some time the alliance between the Caledonian Railway and the GP&GR was strong, and in 1847 the Caledonian obtained Parliamentary authority to absorb the Greenock line.
+For some time the alliance between the Caledonian Railway and the GP&GR was strong, and in 1847 the Caledonian obtained the Caledonian and Glasgow, Paisley and Greenock Railways Amalgamation Act 1847 (10 & 11 Vict. c. clxix) giving authority to absorb the Greenock line.
 This proved to be more contentious than it had appeared: the terms of share transfer were difficult as the GP&GR held out for guaranteed income, and as the Caledonian considered the financial situation of the Greenock company, it became alarmed at apparent financial impropriety in the company.
-The Caledonian's own finances were not strong, and the alarm increased with time, and on 6 May 1850 the Caledonian board decided to try to repeal the Act of amalgamation.
+The Caledonian's own finances were not strong, and the alarm increased with time, and on 6 May 1850 the Caledonian board decided to try to repeal the act of amalgamation.

-In fact this was not proceeded with, and in time the Caledonian relented, and on 26 May 1851 an amalgamation agreement was signed; it was enacted by Parliament on 7 August 1851.
+In fact, this was not proceeded with, and in time the Caledonian relented, and on 26 May 1851 an amalgamation agreement was signed; it was enacted by Parliament in the Caledonian Railway Arrangements Act 1851 (14 & 15 Vict. c. cxxxiv) on 7 August 1851.
 The Caledonian paid an annuity to the shareholders of the former Greenock company.